 You submit your return late

-When your business gets a notice to deliver a company tax return, it will have an issue date on the front, and an accounting period.
-This is typically 12 months long and will be your financial year, for example, 1st May 2019 to 30th April 2020.
+When your business gets a notice to deliver a company tax return, it will have an issue date on the front and an accounting period.
+This is typically 12 months long and will be your financial year, for example, from 1st May 2023 to 30th April 2024.

-The tax return is due back to HMRC on the later of these two dates: either the first anniversary of the last day of the period (in this case that would be 30th April 2021); or the end of three months following the date the notice to submit a tax return was issued.
+The tax return is due to HMRC on the later of these two dates: either the first anniversary of the last day of the period (in this case, 30 April 2025) or the end of three months following the date the notice to submit a tax return was issued.

-This means you always have at least three months to get your company tax return sorted, from the moment you get a notice.
-However, don’t leave it till two weeks before!
-Unlike personal tax returns which can be thrown together fairly quickly (especially if you are an employee), company tax returns take a little longer.
+This means you always have at least three months from the moment you get a notice to get your company tax return sorted.
+However, don’t leave it until two weeks before!
+Unlike personal tax returns, which can be thrown together fairly quickly (especially if you are an employee), company tax returns take a little longer.

-As well as penalties for late payment of Corporation Tax, if your calculations are incorrect, HMRC can apply a penalty of 30% to 100% of the potential lost revenue, depending on whether the mistake was deemed to be deliberate or not.
-Find out more here.
+As well as penalties for late payment of Corporation Tax, if your calculations are incorrect, HMRC can apply a penalty of 30% to 100% of the potential lost revenue, depending on whether the mistake was ‘deliberate’ or not.

 You miscalculate the tax due